In 1929, the museum was originally founded to record and exhibit objects and events from Finland's War of Liberation.

 During the war years 1939-1944, the museum was shut to the public and objects were put into safekeeping.
 The museum's collections grew considerably with people actively collecting and donating objects.
 Because of the massive air raids in Helsinki during the Continuation War, the museum's office was located in the countryside February–October 1944.

 In the first years after the wars, the Military Museum did not have a place to hold exhibitions.
 The museum's naval collection was set up at the Carpelan Barracks in 1948 and during that same year an exhibition on the history of the coastal artillery was opened in a gunpowder store dating from the 1700s in Kustaanmiekka, Suomenlinna.

 When the National Defence University moved from Liisankatu 1 to the military island of Santahamina at the end of the 1990s, the museum took over the premises.
 The museum hosted the 60th anniversary exhibition of the Winter War in 1999 and has since had extensive exhibitions on the Continuation War and on the Defence Forces' 90 years of history.
 It also had a special exhibition commemorating the 70th anniversary of the Winter War and several other smaller exhibitions.
 "From Hakkapeliitat to Peacekeepers" was the Military Museum's last exhibition on Liisankatu 1.
 Due to the poor condition of the premises, the exhibition was closed on 1 May 2016.
-Galleries on Maurinkatu 1 had already been closed earlier, but some of the museum's offices are still located at this address.
+Now the exhibitions of the Military Museum were located at Suomenlinna.

 In December 2019 the museum´s office, too, moved from Kruununhaka to Suomenlinna.